 Ministry of Space

-Created by Warren Ellis and Chris Moore, there are plenty of Dan Dare references in this SF tale set in a univese where Britain wins the space race.
+Created by Warren Ellis and Chris Weston, there are plenty of Dan Dare references in this SF tale set in a universe where Britain wins the space race.

 The script for the first issue is available from Warren Ellis’s official web site and makes a few Dan Dare references for the styling (Rich Text Format document)

 • Dan Dare collections and related books on AmazonUK (downthetubes Affiliate Link)